RarelyCharlie/rarelycharlie.github.io/_guide/harm.md

 As a listener, you cannot diagnose any medical disorder.
 It's easy to do the right thing: simply do not try to diagnose, and do not imagine that you can.

 As a listener, you cannot judge what is real, what is a member's fear and what is a member's fantasy.
 It's difficult to do the right thing.
-Your key skill as a listener is accurately reflecting the emotions that member expresses, without attempting to judge the facts.
+Your key skill as a listener is accurately reflecting the emotions that a member expresses, without attempting to judge the facts.

 QUIZ
 {:.dummyquiz}